shifterbit/fraymakers-api-docs/docs/hscript/fray/StatusEffects.md

 ---
 title: Status Effects
+layout: doc
 ---
+# Using Status Effects

 Status Effects server two purposes:
 - Impose Certain effects on GameObjects such as Characters, Projectiles or Assists
 - Store Metadata on GameObjects.

-First of you probably want to take a look at [the Status Effect Types](../classes/StatusEffectType.md) to see what you can do.
+First of you probably want to take a look at [the Status Effect Types](../../classes/StatusEffectType.md) to see what you can do.

-# Breakdown of addStatusEffect
+## Breakdown of addStatusEffect
 ```haxe
 addStatusEffect(type: Int, value?: Int, options?: StatusEffectObject): StatusEffectObject
 ```

-- `type`: The type of status effect, see [StatusEffectType](../classes/StatusEffectType.md)
+- `type`: The type of status effect, see [StatusEffectType](../../classes/StatusEffectType.md)
 - `value`: The value of the status effect, will be put into the StatusEffectObject, behavior is entirely dependent on the Status Effect in question.

-## Breakdown of StatusEffectObject
+### Breakdown of StatusEffectObject

 ```haxe
  {